-No place you have ever been can prepare you for the experiences and feelings you will have on the summit of Haleakalā volcano.
-The landscape - deeply sculpted, richly colored, and intensely evocative will be unlike any landcape you have known.
-Visually expansive, the summit area continually eludes any attempt to understand its scale or dimensions.
+No place can prepare you for the experiences and feelings you will have on the summit of Haleakalā volcano.
+The landscape - deeply sculpted, richly colored, and intensely evocative - will be unlike any landcape you have known.

 Already impressive in the light of day, the summit takes on a new dimension at night when the darkness reveals the brilliant night sky.

 Guided ActivitiesVisit our Guided Activities page to learn about ranger-guided excursions, vehicle tours, volunteer opportunities, and more.